jblumert/NFS-to-ODF-Migration/README.md

 ## OOMKilled during the cpd instance unquiesce

-This error was seen during one of the unquiesce process in the verizon cpd instance.
+This error was seen during one of the unquiesce process in the cpd instance.

 This error was seen in the REDIS pods, but this error is common when having loaded environments